CCL4: Genomics

 In the human genome, CCL4 and many other CC chemokines is encoded by a single gene on chromosome 17 (17q11-q21).
 The CCL4 gene consists of three exons and two introns which are separated by 14 kb and are organized in a head to head fashion.
 MIP-1 genes have 3 untranslated gene regions containing a polyadenylation site (AATAAA) and several AT-rich sequences.
 The CCL4 protein precursor consist of 92 amino acids.
-In turn, the mature CCL4 protein is 92 amino acids long.
+In turn, the mature CCL4 protein is 69 amino acids long.
 The CCL4 predicted Mr weight is 7814.8 Da with no apparent N-linked glycosylation site as in other of the MIP-1 proteins.

 Molecular structure

 CCL4 is a polypeptide chain with a molecular weight of approximately 8-10 kDa arranged in a three-dimensional structure in the form of as symmetrical homodimer.

 Monomeric subunits in their secondary structure composed by a triple-stranded antiparallel sheet form in a Greek key structure on top of which lies an α-helix.
 NH2-terminus is arranged as a long loop followed by a four-residue helical turn.
 The overall form of homodimer is globular elongated and cylindrical with sizes: 56 Å × 30 Å × 26 Å in contrast of monomer structure which is similar to IL-8.

 CCL4 as well as other MIP-1s whether human or mouse have a high tendency to self-aggregation.
 Aggregation as a reversible and dynamic process depends largely on the concentration of chemokine.

 The distinction between the CC chemokine families, MIP-1α and MIP-1β, was initially based on whether the first two cysteine residues are separated by one residue (α) or are adjacent (β).
-Final form of tertiary structure structure of MIP-1 has been defined by heteronuclear magnetic resonance (NMR) analysis.
+Final form of tertiary structure of MIP-1 has been defined by heteronuclear magnetic resonance (NMR) analysis.

 Concentration of this chemokine has been shown to be inversely related with MicroRNA-125b.
 Concentration of CCL4 within the body increases with age, which may cause chronic inflammation and liver damage.